kinngh/learning-shopify-app/README.md

+# This is NOT a starter repo

+The starter repo is available here: [kinngh/shopify-node-express-mongodb-app](https://github.com/kinngh/shopify-node-express-mongodb-app)

 # Learning The Shopify Platform

 `Work In Progress` | The codebase I use to explore what's new on the Shopify platform and how things work.